digideskio/support-tools/ftdc/README.md

   currently running" at or near each transition in order to precisely record the checkpoints.

-Some of this might be achieved "for free" by using standard compression techniques - if not much is changing, things will compress well.
+Some of this might be achieved "for free" by using fixed-rate sampling along with compression (using standard or customer compression techniques) - if not much is changing, things will compress well.

 #### Raw bson